A guide to life insurance for new parents

 It's true that you're not likely to have the answers to these questions when your children are small, but these are important questions to consider when purchasing life insurance.
 Life insurance is usually less expensive the younger you are, so it can be wise to purchase it early.
 Later, as the kids grow and their education and career goals become clearer, you can typically adjust your life insurance coverage as needed.

-Do both parents need life insurance?
+Should both parents consider life insurance?

 Sometimes parents wrongly believe that only the parent who makes more money needs life insurance.
 Thinking that way limits your opportunity to help your children.